Midland Steel reinforcement supplies

 Key business benefits

-- Elimination of approximately 60% of onsite time for installing reinforcement steel
+- Elimination of approximately 60% of the onsite time for installing reinforcement steel

 - Approximately £250,000 to £300,000 saved just on one project, equivalent to about 40% of reinforcement steel by weight

-- Specialized software solutions through the structural concrete supply chain, for main contractors, structural engineers and Midland Steel’s dedicated Building Information Modelling (BIM) team
+- Specialized software solutions through the structural concrete supply chain, for main contractors, structural engineers, and Midland Steel’s dedicated Building Information Modeling (BIM) team

 - Midland Steel is able to help contractors make cost savings as Tekla Structures provides a full information package for collaboration, from constructible model through to delivery on site